JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

 1. In the scripting host module, add the dependencies in the `dependencies` block of `build.gradle(.kts)`:
    * Kotlin scripting components that provide the APIs you need for the scripting host
-   * The script definition module you've created previously
+   * The script definition module you created previously

    <tabs group="build-script">
    <tab title="Kotlin" group-key="kotlin">